API Reference

 ⚠️

-Note that suggestion_ids from previous versions of Autopilot cannot be used in v1-preview3.
+Note that any suggestion_id returned by previous versions of Autopilot cannot be used in v1-preview4.

 Request